 Letters of Recommendation.
 Three letters of recommendation are required for a complete application.
 While the Department prefers letters from faculty or advisors who are familiar with the applicant's potential for graduate study, letters from employers are acceptable.
 Recommenders are encouraged to submit their recommendation electronically through the Rackham online application.
 Paper copies are also acceptable, and can be mailed directly to the Department in a sealed envelope with the signature of the referee across the seal.All Applicants must also submit the following forms:Rackham Online Application & Fee.
 Available online through the CollegeNet web site.

 Curriculum Vitae/Resume (4 page limit).
 A recent CV/Resume should be uploaded with the Rackham online application.
 The CV/Resume should describe the applicants education, work experience, research and teaching experience, professional affiliations, volunteer activity and community engagement, honors and awards.

 Personal Statement (1 page limit).
 This statement should be uploaded with the Rackham online application and should address the following: how have background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated the applicant to pursue a graduate degree at the University of Michigan?

 Please visit Rackham Graduate School for more information on graduate admissions.

-A short list of potential candidates for admission will be invited to visit Ann Arbor March 9th-12th, 2016; admissions decisions will be communicated shortly afterward.
 Applicants will receive electronic notification via email.
 Office staff are not authorized to inform applicants of admission decisions over the phone.
 Applicants extended an offer of admission must communicate their decision to the Department and Rackham Graduate School by April 15th.